Colorado-State-University-CMB/shell-novice/_episodes/02-filedir.md

 it's possible to put hundreds of files in our home directory, just as it's possible to pile hundreds of printed papers on our desk, but it's a self-defeating strategy.
+<mark style="background-color: #CCFF00;">NOTE: this needs to be completely rewritten for the codespace and repo file/dir contents</mark>

 Now that we know the `shell-lesson-data` directory is located in our Desktop directory, we can do two things.